Yarick-Workshop/Customizable-Easter-Egg-3D-Model/README.md

 ### Assembling

-In case of the "Two Halves" rendering type, simply remove the stands and use.
+In case of the "Whole Egg" rendering type, simply remove the stands and use.
 But if you are printing the "Two Halves" version, glue the printed two halves of the egg together.

 ## Contact me